Personal profile

 Research interests

 Alex Nora Esculapio is a lecturer in Historical and Critical Studies for the BA (Hons) Fashion Business, BA (Hons) Textiles and Business and BA (Hons) Fashion Communication and Business.
-Her research interests include historical and contemporary cultures of sustainability, fashion and affect theory. environmental humanities, queer ecologies and the interesections of queer theory, trans studies and fashion studies.
+Her research interests include historical and contemporary cultures of (un)sustainability, environmental history and humanities and queer ecologies.

 Supervisory Interests